croustibaie/Taint_checking_llvm/README.md

 Two solutions: escape the `int**` to `int` or find a way to not apply the pass on our `print()` function.

-We also need to fix the issue described in `taint-checking-issue.txt` (in this folder).

 ## Useful documentation
 Helloworld pass: